ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 4 DAA — Answers.md

 ### Part B

-We can reconstruct the path since we know what the previous value aught to be: the current dp - how many assasins we have at A(i,j,k)
+We can reconstruct the path since we know what the previous value aught to be:
+	the current dp - how many assasins we have at A(i,j,k)

+This is exactly the inverse of what we did to find current dp.

 We will have 3 choices at each step, but we can select any which is equal to it: